 For usage documentation, run

-Here is an example job running on 2 cores and 4GB total memory:
+Here is an example job running on 2 cores and 4GB of memory to summarise a BAM file:

 #!/bin/bash #$ -cwd #$ -j y #$ -pe smp 2 #$ -l h_rt=1:0:0 #$ -l h_vmem=2G module load qualimap qualimap bamqc \ -bam example.bam \ --java-mem-size=4G